huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-you-work-on-is-far-more-important-than-how-productively-you-work.md

 ---

-# What you do is infinitely more important than how you do it.
+# What you do is infinitely more important than how (hard) you do it.

 > _[“It doesn’t matter how fast you move if it’s in a worthless direction. **Picking the right thing to work on** is the most important element of productivity and usually almost ignored.
 Productivity in the wrong direction isn’t worth anything at all.
 Think more about what to work on.” — Sam Altman](https://blog.samaltman.com/productivity)_